uddeshtople/Omni_bot/README.md

  * Run **omnismc.m** in MATLAB
  * Deploy **omni_smc_infinity_arduino.slx.original** using Simulink (Make sure MATLAB Support package for Arduino is already Installed)
  #### Check Hardare
-  To check the hardware we used [Atduino IDE](https://www.arduino.cc/en/main/software) and run the code **OSquare.ino**, using this code bot performs square trajectory.
+  To check the working of hardware, we used [Atduino IDE](https://www.arduino.cc/en/main/software) and run the code **OSquare.ino**, using this code bot performs square trajectory.

 ## Dependencies:
 * [MATLAB](https://in.mathworks.com/products/matlab.html)